dmitris/tcbpftest/README.md

 ```

 # Build and Run
-You can add the `--release` flag to perform a release build.
+You can remove the `--release` flag to perform a debug build.
+In this case,
+it should also not be used in the next `cargo build` command (the two should
+be in sync).
 ```
 git clone https://github.com/dmitris/tcbpftest
 cd tcbpftest

 # build eBPF object file

-cargo xtask build-ebpf [--release]
+cargo xtask build-ebpf --release

 # build the user-space program

-cargo build [--release]
+cargo build --release
 ```

 To run the program:
 ```
+# release build
+sudo ./target/release/tcbpftest

 # debug build
 sudo ./target/debug/tcbpftest

-# release build
-sudo ./target/release/tcbpftest
 ```

 You can also use `cargo xtask run [--release]` to build and run the program with one command.